Backpackers Guide to Zanzibar When Travelling on a Shoestring Budget

 Trips and tours on Zanzibar are cheapest if you do them by yourself.
 For example, you can get a guide in town to take you to Prison Island – but you can also go to the captain of one of the many boats and negotiate the rate directly (approx 50,000 TSH).

-For the dolphin tours on Zanzibar and Safari Blue, it is the same – go to Kizimkazi village and talk to the boat owners or captains yourself (approx 60,000 TSH per boat for dolphins, 70,000 TSH per person for Safari Blue).
+For the dolphin tours on Zanzibar it is the same – go to Kizimkazi village for dolphin tour and talk to the boat owners or captains yourself (approx 60,000 TSH per boat for dolphins)

 If you are backpacking on the East coast of Zanzibar and happen to be around when the low tide falls right into the middle of the day, no panic.
 There are a couple of hotels that are happy for you to use the pool for free as long as you drink or eat something.
 Just ask, that is for free anytime.